facs-conference/2024/call-for-papers/index.md

 as a volume in Springer LNCS series.

-The authors of a selected subset of accepted papers will be invited to submit an extended version of their papers to a special issue of the Science of Computer Programming journal.
+The authors of a selected subset of accepted papers will be invited to submit an extended version of their papers to a **special issue** of the Science of Computer Programming journal.

+FACS 2024 will recognize the most outstanding submissions with a **best paper award**.

 # Important Dates